discordjs/guide/guide/popular-topics/permissions.md

 ### Converting permission numbers

 Some methods and properties in Discord.js return permission decimals rather than a Permissions object, making it hard to manipulate or read them if you don't want to use bitwise operations.
-You can, however, pass these decimals to the Permissions constructor to convert them as shown below.
+However, you can pass these decimals to the Permissions constructor to convert them, as shown below.

 ```js
 const { Permissions } = require('discord.js');